What is the first contact resolution?

 Generally, contact center leaders work with the net FCR metric.
 It is because some of the incoming tickets simply can’t be solved upon the first interaction.
 For example, complex tickets requiring tech support, or regional issues like internet outages that need to be forwarded to other departments.

-To fulfill your FCR goals and keep your FCR measurement as high as possible, you can set up self-service tools including a knowledge base, interactive voice response (IVR), or automation to either answer common questions or point customers to the right support representative that can resolve their inquiries in a short period of time.
+To fulfill your 1st call resolution goals and keep your FCR measurement as high as possible, you can set up self-service tools including a knowledge base, interactive voice response (IVR), or automation to either answer common questions or point customers to the right support representative that can resolve their inquiries in a short period of time.

 Shorten your resolution times with LiveAgent